jurriaan585/Project2_CAML/Code/neural/README.md

 # Neural Network dir
-Here the python files for the construction of the neural network will be saved.
+Here the python files for the construction of the neural network and the architexture will be saved.